Wimmics/olivaw/docs/custom-tests.md

         * Neither equal to any [default test criterion identifier](./tests.md#2-available-tests)
         * Neither equal to any other custom test criterion identifier

-Some examples of custom tests will be provided [below](#custom-tests-examples) so that all of these criterias can be understood.
+Some examples of custom tests will be provided in the [olivaw custom tests examples section](#custom-tests-examples) so that all of these criterias can be understood.

 Once a model test or a data test is launched, olivaw will scan the `.acimov/custom-tests/model` and `.acimov/custom-tests/data` folder for any files that match all of these criterias.